thisisnitish/nimbusdb/README.md

 > It works with smallcase `set`, `get`, `del` commands also.

 ## Data Types
-Nimbus db support few important datatypes.
+NimbusDB support few important datatypes.

 ## Strings
 Nimbus supports the string data type, and you can use the `SET` and `GET` commands mentioned above to work with strings.